Table API on Confluent Cloud for Apache Flink¶

 Use the Confluent for VS Code extension to generate a new Flink Table API project that interacts with your Confluent Cloud resources.
 This option is ideal if you’re learning about the Table API.

-For more information see Confluent for VS Code.
+For more information see Confluent for VS Code for Confluent Cloud.

 Note